 What Kinds of Cases Go to Guthrie Center, IA Small Claims Court?

 You can always sue an individual Guthrie Center, IA Small Claims Court if they live in Guthrie Center, IA County.
 You can always sue a company in Guthrie Center, IA Small Claims Court if their business is located in Guthrie Center, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Guthrie Center, IA Small Claims Court can hear Civil Court Cases, such as: